 People may reach for zero-calorie energy drinks like sugar-free Monster for numerous reasons.
-Increased energy is perhaps the most obvious.
-In addition, dieters may opt for energy drinks in place of high-calorie foods or beverages while restricting calories, to manage appetite or for a metabolism boost.
+Increased energy is perhaps the most obvious, along with mental clarity.
+In addition, dieters may opt for sugar-free energy drinks in place of high-calorie foods or beverages while restricting calories, to manage appetite or for a metabolism boost.
 Athletes may drink energy drinks prior to exercise in hopes of heightened athletic performance.

 Due to the excess caffeine, energy drinks may negatively impact a person's moods and emotional health.
-According to Mayo Clinic physical medicine and rehabilitation specialist, Edward R. Laskowski, M.D., energy drinks may cause irritability, restlessness and nervousness.
+According to the National Center for Complementary and Integrative Health (NCCIH), energy drinks may cause irritability, restlessness and nervousness.

 Depending upon the ingredients and how much volume a person consumes, energy drinks may cause adverse physical symptoms.
-According to Dr. Laskowski, energy drinks are known to cause rapid heartbeat and blood pressure increases.
+According to the NCCIH, energy drinks are known to cause rapid heartbeat and blood pressure increases.
 People may experience irregular heart rhythms, which are sometimes dangerous.

-Though research findings are mixed, Dr. Laskowski suggests that caffeine and other ingredients in energy drinks may trigger dehydration during physical activity, according to an October 2015 International Journal of Health Sciences (IJHS) review.
+Though research findings are mixed, caffeine and other ingredients in energy drinks may trigger dehydration during physical activity, according to an October 2015 International Journal of Health Sciences (IJHS) review.
 In severe cases, excessive energy drink consumption has been linked with seizures, chest pain, heart attacks and sudden death.

 Combining energy drinks with alcohol has become a growing trend in America.
-According to the Marin Institute, 31 percent of youth ages 12 to 17 and 34 percent of young adults ages 18 to 24 report routine energy drink consumption.
+According to the NCCIH, about 25 percent of college students drink alcohol with energy drinks.
 For this reason, many alcoholic beverage companies are targeting this age group in promotion of energy drinks combined with alcohol.

 Cognitive and Sleep Problems

 Caffeine and other stimulants contained in energy drinks may negatively affect a person's ability to think clearly or focus on important tasks.
-According to the National Sleep Foundation or NSF, the effects of caffeine are temporary and do not restore restfulness attained from adequate sleep.
+According to the National Sleep Foundation (NSF), the effects of caffeine are temporary and do not take the place of getting adequate sleep.
 In addition, people who consume energy drinks or other caffeinated beverages regularly are more likely to struggle with insomnia, according to the IJHS review.

 While moderate, occasional consumption of energy drinks is generally considered safe, precautions should be taken.
-Both regular and zero-calorie energy drinks vary substantially in content of caffeine, additional stimulants and other ingredients.
+Both regular and zero-calorie energy drinks vary substantially in their content of caffeine, additional stimulants and other ingredients.